Stray Little Devil: Manga

-Stray Little Devil was original serialized in Dengeki Comic Gao! and the thirty-two chapters were collected into five volumes published by MediaWorks.
-The series was Kotaro Mori's first original work, and it was at first envisioned as a short-term series, and then became a longer-term series.
+Stray Little Devil was originally serialized in Dengeki Comic Gao!
+The thirty-two chapters were collected into five volumes published by MediaWorks.
+The series was Kotaro Mori's first original work, and was at first envisioned as a short-term series which then became a longer-term series.
 The English version was released by DrMaster.

 Reception

 The first volume of the manga was given mixed reviews, Hilary Goldstein from IGN gave first volume a Must Read rating.
 Goldstein goes on to write: "Whether artistically, thematically or plot-wise, you're not going to get what you're expected, and that's a very good thing in the growing manga market, where many titles tread the same ground."
 In a review at Anime News Network, Carlo Santos commented that "It could still use a lot of improvement in the story department, and it needs to stop resorting to clichés all the time, but what there is, is handled well".
 Alex Hoffman at Comics Village stated "An interesting premise and good character interaction make this fantasy manga worth reading, but production values hamper its ability to tell its story."